Peace at Home

 On the flip side, The Civil War and the enforcement of Civil rights by the Kennedy Administration are perhaps two worthy examples of the purpose and value of insuring domestic tranquility – unfortunately, at a horrendous cost.

-*Did you know that the USA PATRIOT ACT of 2001 stands for Uniting (and) Strengthening America (by) Providing Appropriate Tools Required (to) Intercept (and) Obstruct Terrorism Act of 2001.
+*Did you know?
+The USA PATRIOT ACT of 2001 stands for Uniting (and) Strengthening America (by) Providing Appropriate Tools Required (to) Intercept (and) Obstruct Terrorism Act of 2001.